dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ## Introduction

-Using service invocation, your application can reliably and securely communicate with other applications using the standard [gRPC](https://grpc.io) protocol or HTTP (REST) protocols.
+Using service invocation, your application can reliably and securely communicate with other applications using the standard [gRPC](https://grpc.io) or [HTTP](https://www.w3.org/Protocols/) protocols.

-In many microservice-based applications multiple services need the ability to communicate with each other.
+In many microservice-based applications multiple services need the ability to communicate with one another.
 This inter-service communication requires that application developers handle inter-service problems like:

-- Service Discovery (How do I discover my different services?)
+- Service discovery - how do I discover my different services?
-- Standardizing API calls between services (How do I invoke methods between services?)
+- Standardizing API calls between services - how do I invoke methods between services?
-- Secure inter-service communication (How do I call other services securely with encryption and apply access control on the methods?)
+- Secure inter-service communication - how do I call other services securely with encryption and apply access control on the methods?
-- Mitigating request timeouts or failures (How do I handle retries and transient errors?)
+- Mitigating request timeouts or failures - how do I handle retries and transient errors?
-- Implamenting observability and tracing (How do I use tracing to see a call graph with metrics to diagnose issues in production?)
+- Implamenting observability and tracing - how do I use tracing to see a call graph with metrics to diagnose issues in production?

-Dapr addresses these challenges by providing a service invocation API that acts like a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.
+Dapr addresses these challenges by providing a service invocation API that acts similar to a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.

 Dapr uses a sidecar architecture.
 To invoke an application using Dapr, you use the `invoke` API on any Dapr instance.
 The sidecar programming model encourages each applications to talk to its own instance of Dapr.
 The Dapr instances discover and communicate with one another.

-#### Service invocation diagram
+### Service invocation service diagram

 The diagram below is an overview of how Dapr's service invocation works.